Inesculent/cot-4500-as2/README.md

 The given code will perform a number of operations for "Assignment 2", including:
 -------
 Neville's Method

 Newton's Forward Method

-Divided Difference Method for Hermite Polynomialks Cubic Spline Iterpolation and Matrix Algebra
+Divided Difference Method for Hermite Polynomials

+Cubic Spline Iterpolation and Matrix Algebra
 -------